shoroogAlghamdi/Tic-Tac-Toe/README.md

 ```
 <hr>

-In this project, I also have used the parameterized test to test the same method multiple times with different input sets without the need to create an individual test for each set of inputs:
+In this project, I also have used the parameterized test to test the same method multiple times with different input sets without the need to create an individual test for each set:

 **For Example:**
 The method below should be called each time a player inputs a value, either X or O to define the winner, if available: